UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Introduction

-\begin{enumerate} \item We develop a novel weakly-supervised training scheme namely \textit{UnShadowNet} using contrastive learning to build a shadow remover in unconstrained settings where the network can be trained even without any shadow-free samples. \item We propose a contrastive loss guided DeShadower network to remove the shadow effects and a refinement network for efficient blending of the artifacts from shadow removed area. \item We achieved state-of-the-art results on three public datasets namely ISTD, adjusted ISTD and SRD in both constrained and unconstrained setup. \item We perform extensive ablation studies with different proposed network components, diverse augmentation techniques, shadow inpainting and tuning of several hyper-parameters.
+\begin{enumerate} \item We develop a novel weakly-supervised training scheme namely \textit{UnShadowNet} using contrastive learning to build a shadow remover in unconstrained settings where the network can be trained even without any shadow-free samples. \item We propose a contrastive loss-guided DeShadower network to remove the shadow effects and a refinement network for efficient blending of the artifacts from shadow removed area. \item We achieved state-of-the-art results on three public datasets namely ISTD, adjusted ISTD, and SRD in both constrained and unconstrained setups. \item We perform extensive ablation studies with different proposed network components, diverse augmentation techniques, shadow inpainting, and tuning of several hyper-parameters. \end{enumerate}